longlines-novel/longlines-novel.github.io/_tabs/bio.md

 Caoilte Breatnach grew up in a trilingual environment.
 His parents and siblings were involved in diverse republican and socialist issues and in defending human rights.
 He has worked as a professional translator and contributed to heritage and cultural publications, and TV/Radio broadcasts.

-Over the years, he authored a number of (now out of print) books including A Word In Your Ear, based on Kinvara folklore (Kinvara Community Council, 1989); _Come Here I Want You_, and _The Life and Times of Pat Keane_ (KCC,1996); _Kinvara, A Seaport Town on Galway Bay_ (Intro and extended captions to old photographs (Tír Eolas, 1997); _Memories in Time - Folklore of Beithe 1800-2000_ (BRDC 2003); _Evelyn McCooke - Songs and Stories_ (Folklore and songs from one of the last native Irish speakers in Kinvara, 2004); and _A Caring World - Cion is Cúram_ (commissioned history of the Galway Association / Ability West, 2012).
+Over the years, he authored a number of (now out of print) books including _A Word In Your Ear_, based on Kinvara folklore (Kinvara Community Council, 1989); _Come Here I Want You_, and _The Life and Times of Pat Keane_ (KCC,1996); _Kinvara, A Seaport Town on Galway Bay_ (Intro and extended captions to old photographs (Tír Eolas, 1997); _Memories in Time - Folklore of Beithe 1800-2000_ (BRDC 2003); _Evelyn McCooke - Songs and Stories_ (Folklore and songs from one of the last native Irish speakers in Kinvara, 2004); and _A Caring World - Cion is Cúram_ (commissioned history of the Galway Association / Ability West, 2012).

 This is his first novel.